Best gravel shoes 2025: All the best options for every kind of gravel cycling

 Reasons to avoid

-Nominally the Recon ADV is Specialized's 'adventure shoe', sadly another victim of the great gravel vowel shortage.
+Nominally, the Recon ADV is Specialized's 'adventure shoe', sadly another victim of the great gravel vowel shortage.
 While the outsole isn't a huge amount more chunky than the S-Works Recon, the carbon sole itself is more flexible in front of the cleat plate, making them a great deal easier to walk in, especially over rough ground.

-While they're never going to compete with an acual walking boot for off-road hiking, for the sort of hike-a-bike that goes on while bikepacking it's just enough to make them decent without sacrificing shoe stiffness, as the sole under and rear of the cleat plate is just as stiff as ever.
+While they're never going to compete with an actual walking boot for off-road hiking, for the sort of hike-a-bike that goes on while bikepacking it's just enough to make them decent without sacrificing shoe stiffness, as the sole under and rear of the cleat plate is just as stiff as ever.

 Specifications